ACU Brochure

 Agent

-The Board of Directors may make arrangements with a central bank or monetary authority of a participant to provide the necessaryservices and facilities for the operation of the clearing facility.
+The Board of Directors may make arrangements with a central bank or monetary authority of a participant to provide the necessary services and facilities for the operation of the clearing facility.
 The Board has accepted the offer of the Central Bank of the Islamic Republic of Iran (CBI) to act as the agent for the ACU.

 Language